MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

         area(Prompt)
         {

             /* The input to copilot.
-Accepts any control. */
+Accepts any control, except repeater controls. */

             field(ProjectDescription; UserInput)
             {